The category of reduced orbifolds in local charts: The orbifold category in terms of marked atlas groupoids

 We define an assignment $F$ from the orbifold category $\Orbmap$ to the category of marked atlas groupoids $\Agr$ as follows.
 On the level of objects, $F$ maps the orbifold $(Q,\mc U)$ to $\Gamma(Q,\mc U)$.
 Suppose that $[\hat f]$ is a morphism from the orbifold $(Q,\mc U)$ to the orbifold $(Q',\mc U')$.
 Then $F$ maps $[\hat f]$ to the morphism $[F_1(\hat f)]$ from $\Gamma(Q,\mc U)$ to $\Gamma(Q',\mc U')$.

 \begin{thm} The assignment $F$ is a covariant functor from $\Orbmap$ to $\Agr$.
 Even more, $F$ is an isomorphism of categories.
 The functor $F$ and its inverse are constructive. \end{thm}

-To end we show in the following example that the representatives of orbifold maps from Example~\ref{Pfinite} define different orbifold maps.
+In the following example we show that the representatives of orbifold maps from Example~\ref{Pfinite} define different orbifold maps.
 In this example we use $G(x,y)$ to denote the set of arrows $g$ of the groupoid $G$ with $s(g)=x$ and $t(g) =y$.

 \begin{example} Recall the representatives of orbifold maps

 from Example~\ref{Pfinite} and \ref{differenthomoms}.
 We claim that $\hat f_1$ and $\hat f_2$ are representatives of different orbifold maps.
 Assume for contradiction that $\hat f_1$ and $\hat f_2$ define the same orbifold map on $(Q,\mc U_1)$.
 This means that the groupoid homomorphisms $\varphi$ and $\psi$ from Example~\ref{differenthomoms} are Morita equivalent.
 Hence there exist marked atlas groupoids $K$ and $H$, unit weak equivalences